Caiit/Personal_Teaching_Aid/PROGRESS.md

 Still need to implement: a listening gif that indicates when the program is listening, a picture that the user can click if they want to use the Nao instead of a computer: https://community.ald.softbankrobotics.com/en/forum/impossible-subscribe-alaudiodevice-2563

 Got the Dutch Text To Speech working on the nao and camera input from the robot.
 The microphone input seems harder then expected.
 We need to be able to get the buffer of the microphone input or transfer .wav files from the robot to the program.

+## 10-03-2017
+Added the listening gif and fixed the style of the robot/program indication images, also linked this to the program so that the right version of the program starts when an image is clicked.

+Found an error: if the answer that has to be given is 0, the program gives an error.